Ishaaq-dev/Football-Organiser/README.md

 ## Step 1 - Create copies of the `.tfvars` files

-- Open `deployment/vars/` in the file explorer in vs code
+- Open `deployment/vars/` in vs code's explorer
 - There will be two files:
   - `pers.tfvars.example`
   - `providers.tfvars.example`